VertzCross/BuildersClimate/README.md

 - React Navigation
 - MobX State Tree
 - TypeScript
+- Detox
+- Storybook
+- Api Saurce
-- And more!
+- and more!!

-## Quick Start
+## Project's Structure

-The Ignite Bowser boilerplate project's structure will look similar to this:
+The project was started with Ignite Bowser boilerplate and this is the structure provided and keep it:

 ```
-ignite-project
+BuilderClimate
 ├── app
 │   ├── components
 │   ├── i18n